Measuring For A Window

 Have a good look at the window or door panel.
 You can probably see that the sheet glass is held in with either putty or a wooden rebate.
 The drawing above might help.
 You need to measure not only the glass you can see, but to the edge of the frame underneath the putty or wooden rebate.

 This will be your largest measurement.

-If you have beading or putty holding the existing glass in, measure to the edge of the beading.
+If you have beading or putty holding the existing glass in around the edges, measure to the inside edge of the beading.
 The diagram above explains this.
-You need to know this measurement so that when you make your panel, the whole of your design will be visible.
+You need to know this measurement so that when you make your panel the whole of your design will be visible.